purescript/spago/README.md

 You can enable it manually by adding a `lock: true` field to the `workspace` section of your `spago.yaml` file, and that will keep it on regardless of which solving mode you're using.

+### File System Paths used in Spago

+Run `spago ls paths` to see all paths used by Spago.
+But in general, Spago utilizes two main directories for every project:
+- the global cache directory
+- the local cache directory

+The global cache directory is located at `${XDG_CACHE_HOME}/spago-nodejs`.
+It's location can be changed by configuring the [`XDG_CACHE_HOME`](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) environment variable.

+The local cache directory is located at `<project-directory>/.spago` and its location cannot be changed.

 ## FAQ

 ### Why can't `spago` also install my npm dependencies?